miracle2k/webassets/docs/integration/jinja2.rst

 bundles from within a template to render its urls.

-It also allows you to create bundles on-the-fly, thus making it possible to define your assets entirly within your templates.
+It also allows you to create bundles on-the-fly, thus making it possible to define your assets entirely within your templates.

 If you are using Jinja2 inside of Django, see :django:`this page <jinja2>`.